Hawaii, Alaska contemplate coming into North Korean missile range

 "Our administration is scarier than North Korea's," she said.

-(Reporting by Karin Stanton in Hawaii, Jill Burke in Alaska and Daniel Trotta in New York; Writing by Steve Gorman and Daniel Trotta; Editing by Daniel Wallis and James Dalgleish)
+Reporting by Karin Stanton in Hawaii, Jill Burke in Alaska, Daniel Trotta in New York and Patricia Zengerle in Washington; Writing by Steve Gorman and Daniel Trotta; Editing by Daniel Wallis and James Dalgleish